 Feeding our future population, estimated to be over nine billion by 2050, risks intensified competition for land, water, and energy.
 It also amplifies the risk of agriculture’s unwanted impacts - such as contribution to climate change and biodiversity loss.
 Without change, the global food system will not provide adequate capacity to produce safe, sustainable food for the future.

-Currently, systems to produce, package and distribute food generate a third of global greenhouse gas emissions, are responsible for 70 percent of worldwide freshwater usage and cause up to 80 percent of biodiversity loss (united nations, climate action).
+Currently, systems to produce, package, and distribute food generate a third of global greenhouse gas emissions, are responsible for 70 percent of worldwide freshwater usage, and cause up to 80 percent of biodiversity loss (united nations, climate action).
 Much can be achieved immediately with current technologies and knowledge, given sufficient will and investment.
-In this context governments, cities and businesses are choosing to take action towards climate issues in the form of net-zero programmes.
+In this context governments, cities and businesses are choosing to take action toward climate issues in the form of net-zero programmes.